easy-peasy-robotics/easy-peasy-robotics.github.io/editions/web20/open-call.md

 We will make sure that your software can be deployed seamlessly on our system at IIT and you will be watching your demo playing live on the iCub! ✨

-In addition to this fancy tech stuff and to avoid burning out your brains with a continuous flow of bits 😄, we will give you intermediate sessions to explore together methods for improving soft skills, to better engage in teams and foster collaboration among peers, which are all key in software development and more in general for your professional career.
+In addition and to avoid burning out your brains with a continuous flow of bits 😄, we will give you intermediate sessions to explore together methods for improving soft skills, to better engage in teams and foster collaboration among peers, which are all key in software development and more in general for your professional career.
 You will certainly enjoy these inspiring "pills" too!

 | | Summary |
 | :--- | :--- |